poet . editor . teacher

 My writing explores the embodied intersections of grief, gender, race, and motherhood.
-It offers me a way to articulate what it means to lose a parent, to be a racialized immigrant body, to mother brown children, and to care for myself through a reclamation of heritage, religion, culture, and language in an often hostile political environment.
+It offers me a way to articulate what it means to lose a parent, to be a racialized immigrant body, to mother brown children, and to care for oneself through a reclamation of heritage, religion, culture, and language.

 Writing